 The awards selection committee is made up of Drive Safe Hampton Roads members.
 Entries will be judged on the potential impact on the community, use of volunteers and private sector resources, creativity and imagination, quality of content, and supporting materials that enhance the project.

-Winners will be notified by December 20, 2019.
+Winners will be notified by January 2024.

 An individual award and/or an organizational award may be given in each category.
-They will be presented at the Awards Event in January 28, 2020 at the Princess Anne Country Club.

 Lifetime Safety Achievement Award: Presented for lifetime achievement in the area of transportation safety.

 Employer Safety: Presented to employers who have taken the extra initiative to promote traffic safety and encourage their employees to practice safe driving behaviors.

 Martin H. Schlosser Award for Traffic Safety Activism: Presented to outstanding efforts in educating citizens and changing attitudes and behavior regarding transportation safety.

 Roadway Innovations: Presented to individuals and/or organizations that show exemplary achievement in the design and/or implementation of roadway engineering techniques, technology, and innovative approaches.